Scenic Mountain Roads

 Next stop – Looking Glass Rock (milepost 417), and the Pisgah Inn Restaurant (open April – October at milepost 408.6).
 The restaurant is always busy, with a possible hour wait at the peak of the fall season.

 Return to Bryson City: Backtrack to milepost 412.2 at Wagon Road Gap (US 276).
-Drive 22 miles to north Waynesville and return on US 74.
+Drive 22 miles north to Waynesville and return on US 74.